flozz/stonejs-tools/README.md

 ## Updating Translations

-When you already translated your app but you have new string to translate, you can update your `.po` files to add the new strings to them.
+If you have already translated your app but you have new strings to translate, you can update your `.po` files to add the new strings to them.

 First, extract again your translatable strings to recreate the translation template file (`.pot`) with the `stonejs extract` command (see above).